phoenix-rejuvenation/DOCSAR/README.md

 1. **Alpha**: The highest level of privilege.
 There is only one alpha account, and it can perform all actions, including defining the points associated with each action type.

-2. **Grant A**: Usually for Universitie and Organization Users with Grant A can:
+2. **Grant A**: Usually for Universities and Organization Users with Grant A can:

     - Add blocks that attribute new grants to other users.
     - Downgrade the grant of another user, provided it's not Grant A.